rafalpotempa/patch-kyma-policies/README.md

 This script allows patching of Kyma installation for purpose of investigation and debugging of `allowPrivilegedContainers: false` global policy introduction.

 It patches the installation by adding PodSecurityPolicy `kyma.privileged` to the cluster and patching  `ClusterRoles` and `Roles` to be able to use that policy.
+Thanks to that the installation of other components is possible to be initialized (one-by-one).

 Patching concerns following components:
+- `kyma-installer`
-- kyma-installer
+- `cluster-essentials`
-- cluster-essentials
+- `istio`
--
+- `isito-kyma-patch`

 ## Prerequisites